 What are sprouts?

-Sprouts are the germinated seeds of vegetables- young plants at the beginning phase to full grown vegetable.
+Sprouts are the germinated seeds of vegetables.
 Sprouting of seeds helps to magnify their nutritional value, boosting vitamin content significantly.

 What are the different types of sprouts?